Live Insight

 Shorter, Smaller Meetings Win

-There is good news.
+There's good news.
 Organizations are figuring this out.
 Flowtrace analyzed 1.3 million meetings in 2025 and found the median duration has dropped to 35 minutes.
 Just 12% run beyond an hour now, and 64% include six or fewer people.
 Teams that keep meetings short, small, and agenda driven consistently report better outcomes than those running long unfocused sessions with large invite lists.

 Flowtrace, "State of Meetings Report 2025"